On 29 November 2024, Australian, state and territory treasurers signed 2 agreements to revitalise National Competition Policy (NCP).

 These agreements introduce updated National Competition Principles and outline the first steps of a 10-year reform program, supported by the $900 million National Productivity Fund.

-Future reform tranches are planned for late 2025, mid-2027 and mid-2030.
+The first tranche of reforms focus on easing cost-of-living pressures, and future reform tranches are planned for late 2025, mid-2027 and mid-2030.

-Productivity Commission study
+Productivity Commission studies

 On 1 November 2024, the Productivity Commission delivered its report to the government.
+It found that revitalised National Competition Policy could provide an ongoing boost to GDP of up to $45 billion.

-Consultation
+Previous Consultation

 Treasury held public consultations on revitalising NCP.